transcom/mymove/docs/backend/service-objects.md

 The service object execution method is responsible for kicking off the service object call.
 Ideally, the service object should expose only one public function, with helper private functions, as needed and when it makes sense.
 Oftentimes, smaller private functions are good to unit test smaller units of functionality.
 The service object execution method should be the same as the file name and struct.
-The service object execution method should be a method of the service object struct, ideally taking only one parameter, a struct of parameters that the service object requires, and returning two parameters - what the service object is responsible for creating, and an error.
+The service object execution method should be a method of the service object struct, a struct of parameters that the service object requires, and returning values, as appropriate.

 ```go
 // create_form.go